LiXizhi/NPL/README.md

 * `LineScanner.cs`: main line based scanner, with cached state for each line.
 Used for Syntax color and by the parser as well.
   * overwrite two virtual functions `SetSource` and `ScanTokenAndProvideInfoAboutIt` to provide text coloring, they are called for each line.
   * for HTML/NPL mixed mode, I have used different bits in the cached state for HTML/NPL and standard lua.
+  * `Configuration.cs` contains all default and custom definitions for syntax coloring.

+###  Matching braces, code sense, goto, etc.
+* all of them is handled by `AuthoringScope ParseSource(ParseRequest request)` in `LanguageService.cs`
+ * This function is called in the parser thread.
+ * more information please see help in visual studio.

 ### Advanced Functions
 	- AD7StackFrame::ParseText() is rewritten to support expression evaluation.